Arne-Voigt/MDFconnect/README.md

 cntnr = MdfObjRead.hHD.getContainerOfAllCNsRegEx('.*');
 ```

-next: copy everything in the container into the Matlab workspace:
+finally: copy everything from the container into the Matlab workspace:
 ```
 for key = cntnr.keys()
     sigData = cntnr(key{1}).getDataAsTimeseries();